Wexford Capital

 Series A in 2017

-Viseon, Inc. is a medical device company based in Irvine, California, focused on developing innovative technologies for Minimally Invasive Spine Surgery (MISS).
-Established in 2017 as a spin-out from Rebound Therapeutics Corporation, Viseon has created the Voyant technology, which serves as a single-use disposable alternative to traditional surgical microscopes, endoscopes, and loupes.
-This technology enhances surgical procedures by projecting the operative field onto a high-definition flat panel display, accessible both in the operating room and remotely.
-Viseon has rapidly advanced its product development, building a portfolio of devices aimed at improving clinical outcomes in spine surgery.
-The company holds 13 patents to protect its intellectual property and has formed a Scientific Advisory Board comprised of leading physicians in the field.
-Initial human-use studies are scheduled to commence soon, following successful pre-clinical trials.
+Viseon, Inc. is a medical device company based in Irvine, California, dedicated to advancing Minimally Invasive Spine Surgery (MISS) through innovative technology.
+Established in 2017 as a spin-out from Rebound Therapeutics Corporation, Viseon has developed the Voyant technology, which serves as a single-use, disposable alternative to traditional surgical microscopes, endoscopes, and loupes.
+This technology enhances surgical visualization by projecting the operative field onto a high-definition flat panel display, facilitating both in-room and remote observation.
+Viseon has made significant strides in product development, assembling a world-class Scientific Advisory Board and securing 13 patents to strengthen its intellectual property.
+The company is poised to begin human-use studies following a series of pre-clinical trials, aiming to improve procedural and clinical outcomes in spine surgery.

 Shape Memory Medical